sonnetmedia/karimabennoune/_drafts/interview-that-peace-is-loud-did-with-the-amazing-cherifa-kheddar-president-of-djazairouna.md

 ---
-title: Interview That Peace Is Loud Did With the Amazing Cherifa Kheddar President of Djazairouna
+title: 'Interview: Peace Is Loud with Cherifa Kheddar, President of Djazairouna'
 layout: page
 published: true
 categories:
   - journal
 ---

+*Peace Is Loud*&nbsp;published an interview with the amazing Cherifa Kheddar, President of Djazairouna, whose story appears in Chapter five of *Your Fatwa does not Apply Here*.
+Read it a [*Peace is Loud*](http://www.peaceisloud.org/blog/cherifa-kheddar-on-algerian-women-confronting-extremism).

+&nbsp;